Candide: Historical and literary background

-A number of historical events inspired Voltaire to write Candide, most notably the publication of Leibniz's "Monadology" (a short metaphysical treatise), the Seven Years' War, and the 1755 Lisbon earthquake.
-Both of the latter catastrophes are frequently referred to in Candide and are cited by scholars as reasons for its composition.
-The 1755 Lisbon earthquake, tsunami, and resulting fires of All Saints' Day had a strong influence on theologians of the day and on Voltaire, who was himself disillusioned by them.
-The earthquake had an especially large effect on the contemporary doctrine of optimism, a philosophical system founded on the theodicy of Gottfried Wilhelm Leibniz, which insisted on God's benevolence in spite of such events.
+Several historical events inspired Voltaire to write Candide, most notably the publication of Leibniz's "Monadology", the Seven Years' War, and the 1755 Lisbon earthquake.
+Both of the latter catastrophes are frequently referred to in Candide.
+The earthquake, tsunami, and resulting fires of All Saints' Day had a strong influence on theologians of the day and on Voltaire, who was himself disillusioned by them.
+It had an especially large effect on the contemporary doctrine of optimism, a philosophical system founded on the theodicy of Gottfried Wilhelm Leibniz, which insisted on God's benevolence in spite of such events.
 This concept is often put in the form, "all is for the best in the best of all possible worlds" (Tout est pour le mieux dans le meilleur des mondes possibles).
 Philosophers had trouble fitting the horrors of this earthquake into their optimistic world view.